RhinoHealth/user-resources/rhino-utils/README.md

 # Rhino Health Utilities

-***Tools to help assist in the local development, testing, and deplying to the RHP for both Generalized Compute and NVFLARE-based containers.***
+***Tools to assist in the local development, testing, and deployment to the RHP for both Generalized Compute and NVFLARE-based containers.***

 <br><br>